Roman Coins of Nisibisa mini-theme.

 Books.

 Dodgeon, Michael and Samuel Lieu, editors.
 The Roman Eastern Frontier and the Persian Wars, AD 226-363, A Documentary History.
-1191.
-431 page paperback of translated sources and commentary.
+1991.
+[431 page paperback of translated sources and commentary.
 Arranged chronologically.
 Very interesting.
 Read what ancient authors said about the conflicts, and learn when they wrote and what we now think about what they wrote.
 This book has many more mentions of Nisibis than the other books below.
+This book is both important and fun for understanding what happened in the east in that time period.
+Highly recommended!]

 The next three are all very good (and large) books on the eastern regions of the Roman empire, but Nisibis is treated on very few pages.